 \subsection{Theorems related to twin-width of graphs}

-The grid minor theorem for twin-width proven in \cite{twinwidth1} states, that there is a connection between twin-width of a graph and mixed minors of its matrix.
-One of its possible formulations is as follows: \begin{theorem} If $G$ is a graph of twin-width less than $t$, then there is a total ordering on its vertices $\sigma$ such that $M_\sigma(G)$ is $2t + 2$-mixed free.
+The following grid minor theorem for twin-width proven in \cite{twinwidth1} describes a connection between twin-width of a graph and mixed minors of its matrix. \begin{theorem} If $G$ is a graph of twin-width less than $t$, then there is a total ordering on its vertices $\sigma$ such that $M_\sigma(G)$ is $2t + 2$-mixed free.
 On the other hand, if $G$ is a graph and $\sigma$ is a total ordering on its vertices such that $M_\sigma(G)$ is $k$-mixed free, then $\tww(G) = 2^{2^{O(k)}}$. \end{theorem} A crucial tool for this proof is the Marcus-Tardos theorem about grid minors. \begin{theorem}[\cite{marcustardos}] For every integer $t$, there is some $c_t$ such that every $m \times n$ $0, 1$-matrix $M$ with at least $c_t \max(m, n)$ entries $1$ has a $t$-grid minor. \end{theorem} Marcus and Tardos established Theorem \ref{theorem:marcus-tardos} with $c_t = 2t^4 \binom{t^2}t$.
 Then Cibulka and Kynčl \cite{constants} decreased $c_t$ to $8/3(t+1)^22^{4t}$.
-In the rest of this paper we will keep the notation $c_t$ for these constants.
+In the rest of this paper we keep the notation $c_t$ for these constants.